AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical/modules/gettingstarted/gettingstarted/ex3.md

 ![Name the Datastream Configuration and save](./images/edgeconfig5m.png)

-Your Datastream is now ready to be used in your Adobe Experience Platform Data Collection Client property for Mobile.
+Your datastream is now ready to be used in your Adobe Experience Platform Data Collection Client property for Mobile.

 Go to **Tags** and filter the search results to see your two Data Collection properties.
 Open the property for **Mobile** by clicking it.